Bird's Nest, Bead Head, Olive

 $2.25

-The Bead Head Shell Pink/Worm Brown San Juan Worm is an effective pattern that will imitate annelids, aquatic worms, earthworms and simply will catch fish.
-The natural colors make this pattern work year round on most waters.
-San Juan worms will work in all types of water and will catch most any freshwater fish.
+The Bead Head Worm Brown San Juan Worm is an effective pattern that will imitate annelids, aquatic worms, earthworms and more.
+This realistic natural color will simply catch fish.
+Anglers are finding San Juan Worms to be effective all year long in all types of water and will catch almost any freshwater fish.

 $1.25